anru/sprout/README.md

 * `data` is not mutated, therefore `data.a.b.c === 1`
 * The objects `updatedData.x` and `updatedData.x.y` are re-used from `data`, therefore `updatedData.x === data.x` and `updatedData.x.y === data.x.y` (and of course `updatedData.x.y.z === data.x.y.z`)

 This has several useful applications.
 For example you could modify an application's state using Sprout and store each step in an array to get instant undo functionality.
-Or you could only re-render changed subtrees of your application.
+Or you could only re-render changed subtrees of your application by comparing for strict equality.

 The data itself is not made immutable (by calling `Object.freeze` or wrapping it).
 Therefore it's still possible to mutate the original data using other methods if you're not careful.